We have a strong history of helping members age in place!

 Tierrasanta Village Leadership - Board of Directors

 Tierrasanta Village of San Diego is managed by a ten member Board of Directors (see below).
 The Board of Directors includes reliable, ethical and experienced leaders with extensive profiles, qualifications and a passionate investment in the future of the Village.
 This is a working board where each member is assigned as a liaison to a committee and reports monthly on committee activity.
-Joyce Muinos is not shown.

 Joyce Muinos is Board President.